 Request a confidential consultation regarding disability accommodations

-Students who have questions about the accommodation process but do not want to share information with their academic program yet should first schedule a consultation with the Office of Student Access by calling 503-494-0082 or emailing email@example.com.
+Students who have questions about the accommodation process but do not want to share information with their academic program yet should first schedule a consultation with the Office of Student Access by calling 503-494-0082 or emailing firstname.lastname@example.org.
 Information shared will be kept as confidential as possible except when disclosure is required by law.
 Students who want a confidential consultation regarding accommodations should wait to submit the OSA application and/or documentation.
-Please review the OSA Student Handbook regarding confidentiality.
+Please review the OSA Student Handbook for more information regarding confidentiality.